 Great Gray Owls don’t build nests.
 Instead they use old raptor or Common Raven nests, or even nests built by western gray squirrels, and do not add any additional material to the nest.
 They also place their eggs in the broken tops of dead trees, human-made platforms, or in clumps of mistletoe.
 If they nest in a broken-topped tree, the female may scratch a depression to lay the eggs, but she does not build a nest.
 The location where they lay their eggs varies depending on the nest site they chose to use.

 Great Gray Owls are active at night and at dusk and dawn.
 They also hunt during the day, especially when they have nestlings or during the winter months.
 They forage in meadows where voles and other small mammals are abundant.
 In northern Europe, the Rocky Mountains, and the central Cascades of Oregon they also forage in clearcuts that have a few remaining trees for perching.
 They glide low over these open areas with slow and quiet wingbeats listening and looking for small mammals.
 They have excellent hearing and can find prey by hearing alone—even under a thick cover of snow—thanks to asymmetrical ear openings that help them triangulate sound with great precision.
 Males and females form pairs during the breeding season, but they don’t stay together during the nonbreeding season.
 Males and females defend their nest sites from other owls and raptors.
 The first line of defense is a threatening display.
 They spread their facial feathers to expose their bill, which they fiercely snap, drop their wings, or hoot to shun the intruder.
 If that doesn’t work, they may escalate territory defense to chasing and sometimes attacking the intruder.
 Most owls are year-round residents, but sometimes they move farther south in search of food.
 Populations in California and Oregon, in most winters, move to lower elevations areas with reduced snowpack.
 Back to top

 The Great Gray Owl’s far northern range and elusive habits make it difficult to monitor population trends with surveys like the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 190,000, with 7% living in the U.S. and 43% in Canada (with the remainder occurring in Eurasia).
 The State of North America’s Birds 2016 report rates the species an 11 out of 20 on the Continental Concern Score and it is not on the 2016 State of North America's Birds Watch List.
 In the United States, Great Gray Owls are at the southern limits of their range and are uncommon, but they are fairly common throughout their Holarctic range.
 Back to top

-- Bull, E.L., and J.R.
-Duncan.
+Bull, Evelyn L. and James R. Duncan.
 1993.
-Great Gray Owl (Strix nebulosa), The Birds of North America (P. G. Rodewald, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Great Gray Owl (Strix nebulosa), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.